-If a student has signed up to complete a skill "check-off" or demonstration and does not attend any mandatory or scheduled lab activity at the assigned time, 10 points will be deducted from that competency skill grade.
+If a student has signed up to complete a skill "check-off" or demonstration and does not attend any mandatory or scheduled lab activity at the assigned time, it will result in a "no call, no show" (see page 28) and 10 points will be deducted from that competency skill grade.
 Any exception to this policy will be at the discretion of the faculty.
 The student is responsible to gain the information that they missed.